 - Keeping a pet when the lease is against it

-In carrying out the eviction, however, you must make sure to follow the law.
-Regardless of the violation committed, you must never lock the tenant out, remove their belongings, turn off utilities, or harass them.
+In carrying out the eviction process, however, you must make sure to follow the law.
+Regardless of the violation of the lease agreement committed, you must never lock the tenant out, remove their belongings, turn off utilities, or harass them.
 These acts are "self-help" eviction methods, and they are illegal.

-The NC eviction process is contained in Chapter 42 of the state's General Statutes.
+The North Carolina eviction process is contained in Chapter 42 of the state's General Statutes.

 What are the Steps to Evict a Tenant?

-Let's look at the North Carolina eviction process.
+Let's look at the North Carolina eviction laws and process.

 1. Eviction Notices

-In North Carolina, a tenant eviction begins with an eviction notice.
-The type of notice you serve a tenant must be relevant to the violation of the lease agreement committed, such as overdue rent payments.
+According to North Carolina law, a tenant eviction process begins with an eviction notice.
+The type of proper notice you serve a tenant must be relevant to the violation of the lease agreement committed, such as overdue rent payments.
 Not paying rent and past due rent are popular violations of the written lease agreement that results in eviction.

 For holdover tenants, the eviction notice to serve them depends on the lease term on their rental or lease agreement.
 If the lease is weekly, then you must serve them a 2 days' notice.
 If it's monthly, then the notice to serve is a 7-days' notice.
 And, if the lease is yearly, you must serve them a one-month notice.

 These notices are "unconditional notices to quit."
 In other words, your tenant won't have any other option than to leave the premises.
 Again, if they don't move out within the specified days, then you can move to court for further action.